3 Best Ammonia-Free Hair Dyes

-Not only is ammonia-free dye generally more delicate on the hair, it can also be quite nourishing.
-Many non ammonia dyes use formulas rich with healthy hair oils in order to deliver the color into the fibers of the hair.
+Not only is ammonia-free dye generally more delicate on the hair, but it can also be quite nourishing.
+Many non-ammonia dyes use formulas rich with healthy hair oils in order to deliver the color into the fibers of the hair.
 These oils are great for nourishing and moisturizing your hair, making it both strong and shiny.
-The combination of gentle coloring and nourishment result in hair that is smoother, softer, and overall more healthy than hair that is used to ammonia based treatments.
+The combination of gentle coloring and nourishment result in hair that is smoother, softer, and overall more healthy than hair that is used to ammonia-based treatments.

 Using ammonia-free dye also isn’t as irritating for your body and skin.
 It doesn’t release toxic vapors and the chemicals that are used ventilate quickly.
 That means that you aren’t exposed to them for nearly as long.
 That means that even if they don’t smell particularly pleasant, they won’t be a risk to your respiratory system.
 Many people find that non-ammonia dyes are less irritating on sensitive skin.